Optimality Guarantees for Particle Belief Approximation of POMDPs: Particle Belief MDP Approximation Guarantees

-Consequently, proving \cref{cor:planning} allows us to prove \cref{thm:pomdp-grand} with additional results from Kearns \textit{et al.} (\citeyear{kearns2002sparse}) and Singh and Yee~(\citeyear{Singh1994}).
+Proving \cref{cor:planning} allows us to prove \cref{thm:pomdp-grand} with additional results from Kearns \textit{et al.} (\citeyear{kearns2002sparse}) and Singh and Yee~(\citeyear{Singh1994}).
 Through the near-optimality of the $Q$-functions, we conclude that the value obtained by employing a near-optimal MDP policy in the PB-MDP is also near-optimal in the original POMDP with further assumptions on the closed-loop POMDP system.
+In this context, we mean a near-optimal MDP planning algorithm $\mathcal{A}$ to be an algorithm with small values of $\epsilon_{\mathcal{A}},\delta_{\mathcal{A}}$ that would satisfy the conditions required in the proof of the theorem.
+Examples of such algorithms include sparse sampling \cite{kearns2002sparse} and others \cite{bjarnason2009lower,couetoux2011double}.
 The detailed proof for \cref{thm:pomdp-grand} is in \cref{app:theorem4}.